lfit/releng-gerrit_to_platform/CONTRIBUTING.rst

    in a way that is compatible with the project.

    .. important:: Don't forget to add unit tests and documentation in case your
-      contribution adds an additional feature and is not just a bugfix.
+      contribution adds a feature and is not a bugfix.

       Moreover, writing a `descriptive commit message`_ is highly recommended.
       In case of doubt, you can check the commit history with::